-To our knowledge, based solely on our review of these reports or written representations from certain reporting persons that no other reports were required, we believe that during 2010, all filing requirements applicable to our officers, directors, greater than 10% stockholders and other persons subject to Section 16(a) of the Exchange Act were complied with, except for the late filing of the Form 3s reporting the initial beneficial ownership for Dr. Williamson, Mr. Dalhouse and Mr. Cool.
+To our knowledge, based solely on our review of these reports or written representations from certain reporting persons that no other reports were required, we believe that during 2010, all filing requirements applicable to our officers, directors, greater than 10% stockholders and other persons subject to Section 16(a) of the Exchange Act were complied with, except for the late filing of the Form 3s reporting the initial beneficial ownership for Dr. Williamson, Mr. Dalhouse and Mr. Cool and one Form 4 reporting the initial option grant to each of these directors.
 In addition, Mr. Dalhouse filed one late Form 4 reporting one purchase of common stock.